adamdimeski/hydroIOT/README.md

 This project is a control system combined with a web interface to control a hydroponics box.

+The initial objectives of this project are to control lights and fans and use a static method of hydroponics such as the kratky method.
+Then to move to controlling a more active system using a drip feeder or using fogger devices.

 Technologies used:
  - NGROK for reverse tunneling to address <a href="https://htmlpreview.github.io/?https://github.com/adamdimeski/hydroIOT/blob/master/node_sever/public/index.html">hydro.comus.dynu.net</a>
  - Python script using GPIOzero for controlling hardware components